mrdoob/three.js/threejs/lessons/threejs-webvr.md

 Whether that's good or bad I don't know.
-I have a feeling the differences between what's needed for VR and what's needed for non-VR are often very different so for all the most simple things maybe 2 separate pages are better?
+I have a feeling the differences between what's needed for VR and what's needed for non-VR are often very different so for all but the most simple things maybe 2 separate pages are better?
 You'll have to decide.

 Note for various reasons this will not work in the live editor